andreypopp/react-app-express/README.md

 and edit `client.js` or `server.js` in your favourite text editor or IDE.
 Code will be automatically rebuilt after you made some changes.

+If you encounter `EMFILE` error you can workaround it by raising the number of file descriptors allowed to be open:

+    % ulimit -n 10000

 The code size when minified and gzipped is pretty small:

     % NODE_ENV=production browserify -r ./client.js:./app -t reactify \